felipegmch/weatherChallenge/README.md

 - I decided to use H2 to simulate the city list database.
 A DAO/DAL layer would be useful if it were used a real database.
 As for now using H2 was to simplify my own development process given the core of the challenge was the integration with OpenWeatherMap and the frontend with Angular.
 - I decided to show the first 100 cities in the city list provided.
 It is inpractical to load 74071 elements in a form-control.
 An asyncronous method to search lazily for the city should be added.

-### To start the backend, open the project in IntelliJ IDEA and add a new configuration (Application):
+### To start the backend, open the project in IntelliJ IDEA and add a new configuration (com.weather.Application):
-- Main class: com.weather.Application
+- Main class: com.weather.com.weather.Application
 - Use classpath or module: WeatherChallenge
 - JRE: 1.8.0_171
 - Backend runs by default in http://localhost:8080/